 Who is responsible for handling your cash when it makes its way from the register to the back room?
 Who is in charge of it when it comes time to make deposits?
 Custody of cash assigns this responsibility to certain individuals.

 If everyone has access to your cash, it’s much more difficult to track discrepancies.
 Restricting access through custody of cash limits the number of people who touch your cash.
 In turn, that limits the opportunities people have to act dishonestly.

 Assign custody of cash to those people you trust and know are ready for the responsibility.
 When the chain of command is clearly delineated, your team will be encouraged to be accountable for their actions, and you’ll be able to hold them responsible if things go awry.

-When your money isn’t secure, you’re letting your retail store be an easy target for losses.
-Instead, consider using a currency recycler that keeps your money safe, with silent alarms and secure access codes to keep your cash safer.
+When your money isn’t secure, your retail store becomes an easy target for losses.
+Instead, consider using a currency recycler that safeguards your money.
+These devices come equipped with secure access codes to keep your cash safer.
 They also accept and dispense cash as needed, which has other benefits for your business.

 4. No Documented Procedures